punktDe/vagrant-freebsd-boxbuilder/README.md

 * Deploy and start the named build box.
 * Create second and third HDD via `VBoxManage`.
-* Create ZFS, install, add config files and `vagrant` user on second hard disk.
+* Create ZFS disk layout on second hard disk.
-* Create UFS, [...] on third hard disk.
+* Create UFS disk layout on third hard disk.
 * Install FreeBSD in the configured version to the destination disks.
 * Run `freebsd-update` on both installations.
 * Install some packages on both disks.
+* Perform basic configuration and create `vagrant` user on both disks.

 When the job is finished use `vagrant halt` followed by `./package.sh` script to create `.box` files from the disk images.